 We are a company incorporated under the laws of the Cayman Islands, and substantially all of our assets are located outside the United States.
 Substantially all of our current operations are conducted in the PRC.
 In addition, most of our directors and officers are nationals and residents of countries other than the United States.
 A substantial portion of the assets of these persons are located outside the United States upon these persons.
-It may also be difficult for you to effect service of process within the United States upon these on the civil liability provisions of the U.S. federal securities laws against us and our officers and directors, all of whom are not residents in the United States and whose assets are located outside the United States.
-In addition, there is uncertainty as to whether the courts of the Cayman Islands or the PRC would recognize or enforce judgments of U.S. courts against us or such persons predicated upon the civil liability provisions of the U.S. the United States or any state.
+It may also be difficult for you to enforce in U.S. courts judgments obtained in U.S. courts based on the civil liability provisions of the United States and whose assets are located outside the United States.
+In addition, there is uncertainty as to whether the courts of the Cayman Islands or the PRC would recognize or enforce judgments of U.S. courts against us or such persons predicated upon the civil liability provisions of the U.S. the Cayman Islands or the PRC upon the securities laws of the United States or any state.